 Customer Service and Support

 Finally, social media can be an excellent customer service and support tool.
 It allows users to ask questions in real-time through a variety of channels that were previously not available.
 Businesses can respond instantly and deal with any comments, queries, or concerns.
 These responses can be more personal and unique to the individual or situation.
+It’s important to note that social media doesn’t work in the same way that traditional marketing efforts do.

 So, why is it important to define your clients’ target social audience?
 First, It ensures you’re creating the right content for the right people.
 Second, it helps you to better understand how to create content that actually connects and benefits readers.
 Finally, and probably the most exciting reason, it helps to increase conversions.